 Why should athletes eat other berries after exercise?

 As a rule of thumb, it’s good for you to consume a wide variety of healthy foods to enhance muscle recovery.
-Each food has different nutritional value.
+Each food has a different nutritional value.

 All berries are beneficial for athletes.
 However, it’s preferable to consume them in combination.